Your child is walking, climbing, running, and "talking" nonstop now. Such developmental milestones mean their nutritional needs have changed, too.

 Toddlers need between 1,000 and 1,400 calories a day, depending on their age, size, and physical activity level (most are considered active).
 The amount of food a toddler requires from each of the food groups is based on daily calorie needs.

-In addition to choices from each of the food groups, toddlers need the equivalent of 3 to 4 teaspoons of healthy oils, such as canola oil and tub margarine.
+In addition to choices from each of the food groups, toddlers need the equivalent of 3 to 4 teaspoons of healthy oils, such as canola oil.